J-PAL/AEARegistryDocs/docs/Registration Guidelines.md

   - IRB Approval Date
   - IRB Approval Number

 When a trial is registered before the start of its intervention, it is marked as a pre-registered trial with an orange clock icon.
-INSERT CLOCK IMAGE

 ### Editing an existing trial